vbaboyan/vbaboyan.github.io/index.md

 <div style="text-align:center">
 <!-- <div class="indented"> -->
 <p>
-I'm a doctoral candidate at UC Irvine where i've been studying the neurobiology of human language using Diffusion Magnetic Resonance Imaging.
-As of December 2019, I will be working for <a href="https://www.synaptivemedical.com/" target="_blank"> Synaptive Medical </a> as a Clinical Applications Specialist.
-Synaptive is a bio-tech startup based out of Toronto whose principal aim is to improve neurosurgical patient outcomes using cutting-edge imaging, navigation, and robotics platforms in the operating room.
+Thanks for visiting my webpage!
+I'm currently a doctoral candidate in the Auditory & Language Neuroscience Lab at UC Irvine.
+My research interests are in studying the neurobiology of language using modern brain imaging tools.
+As of December 2019, I will be working for a med-tech startup based out of Toronto, <a href="https://www.synaptivemedical.com/" target="_blank"> Synaptive Medical </a>, that is dedicated to using data and robotics to help improve neurosurgical patient outcomes.
+For more information about me, visit my bio or take a look at my CV.
+Otherwise, i've dedicated this page to sharing ideas about life through my blog page.
+Thanks for stopping by and feel free to get in contact with me through any of the links provided.
 </p>
 </div>